addania/coding/src/pages/TypeScript.md

 ## Intro

-This article is basically my notes following an amazing [Typescript course](https://www.udemy.com/course/understanding-typescript/) by Maximilian Schwarzmüller which I would recommend to everyone who wants to learn Typescript.
+This article is basically my notes following an amazing [Typescript course](https://www.udemy.com/course/understanding-typescript/) by Maximilian Schwarzmüller and [SkillerWhale](https://skillerwhale.com/) training notes which I would recommend to everyone who wants to learn Typescript.

 > Typescript is a <code>superset</code> to Javascript which means it is a programming languages which builds on top of Javascript.
 It adds new features and advantages to Javascript.
 It allows to write cleaner, less error-prone and more powerful code.